Johanes-Leyran/platformer-ai/README.md

-# tile-racing
+# Platforer ai
-A simple racing game.
+A simple platformer game with reinforcement-learing